graevy/quatloo/content/posts/internet.md

 Sometimes, Disney or some other media giant will serve you your torrents.
 They do this to get your IP address, to nag your ISP, to nag you.
 You can ignore these emails; ISPs want your money, so they won't cancel your service.
 If you get enough emails, they'll slap you on the wrist somehow.
 Using a VPN will stop the letters.

-Note that not all torrenting is illegal; it's a very helpful way to share files without a dedicated server.
-I have downloaded device drivers with torrent clients, public domain works, etc.

 ### Basic virus avoidance techniques

 Know your file extensions: a .exe file is a windows executable file for running a program.
-If you download music, and it's a .exe file, that's probably a virus.
+If you download music, and it's a .exe file, that's a virus.
 If you don't know an extension, search it online.

-Some downloads will require admin permissions.
-Game installers are a good example; video files are not.
+Some downloads, like game installers, need admin permissions.
+A music file asking for admin permissions is a virus.

+Search engines are full of fake websites.
+Wikipedia, subreddits, and discords will have URLs for popular software.

-This post has resources that I "trust".
-If something is a maybe-virus, you can use [virustotal](https://virustotal.com).
+If you're taking a chance on something, you can use [virustotal](https://virustotal.com).
 You'll get more false results depending on the file; I've never seen a windows cracking tool pass an antivirus scan or a video file fail one.

-If you just search something like "mobilism" (mentioned later), you'll run into fake websites.
-Just search reddit to get the URL.

-I don't know of any good free antiviruses anymore.
+Free antiviruses aren't better than windows defender.
 If you get a virus, you probably won't know about it.
-Every few years, reinstall your OS from a flash drive, and then format the drive.
+Periodically wiping your drive is the only reliable way to clear certain viruses.

 ### Windows